beeldengeluid/mediasuite-website/_labo-help/similarity.markdown

 ## <a name="data"></a>Data

-Currently, only a small selection of the archive has been processed.
+Currently, only a small selection of the NISV collection has been processed.
 It contains resources about specific events, for example 9/11 attacks, refugees debate in 2015, and the Dutch ice skating tour called elfstedentocht.

 More data will be added in the future.